-My Grandson, Jeremiah, does a great job burning stripes and building beautiful rustic wooden flags.
+My Grandson does a great job burning stripes and building beautiful rustic American wooden flags.
 He loves working with his hands and learning new skills.
 How lucky can a grandfather get?

-My 4 year Grandson, Creek, is a future rustic wooden flag builder.
+My four year old Grandson, Creek, is a future flag builder.

 Very nice article!

-Don Lowe, Vietnam Veteran, holding a Marine Corps flag recently completed.
+Don Lowe, Vietnam Army Veteran, holding a Marine Corps flag recently completed.

-Jeremiah Lowe helping his grandfather nail the support braces on back of flag.
+Jeremiah helping his grandfather nail the back support braces.

 We donated our first rustic wooden flag to Bella Vista's American Legion Commander, Brad Kennell.
 This flag hangs in their entrance way.